pablo-chacon/UrbanOS-POC/README.md

 ## Safety Notes

 * **Not for real-time control.** Outputs are advisory for planners and dashboards.
-* **Latency/accuracy vary** with feeds and deployment; validate before making operational decisions.
+* **Latency and accuracy vary** with feeds and deployment, validate before making operational decisions.
 * **Deployer-controlled storage.** All long-term storage, backups, and retention policies are your responsibility.

 ---